rosmo-robot/rosmo-robot.github.io/index.md

 layout: page
 title: Rosmo
 ---
+An affordable, adaptable, and open-source robot.

-A Open-hardware micro-robot for ROS2 that can be assembled without soldering, or access to a 3D printer.
+A micro-robot for ROS2 & Microblocks that can be assembled without soldering, or access to a 3D printer.
 Built from modular components on the [Open Robotic Platform rules](https://openroboticplatform.com/designrules){:target="_blank"}

 Using affordable components available worldwide.
 For students, makers, universities, R&D.